SevinaGupta/data_warehouse/readme.md

 This approach is defined by Inmon as datawarehouse as a central repository for the complete organisation and data marts are created from it after the complete datawarehouse has been created.

-# How Datawarehouse works?
+# How Data Warehouse works?
 A Data Warehouse works as a central repository where information arrives from one or more data sources.
 Data flows into a data warehouse from the transactional system and other relational databases.

 * Structured
 * Semi-structured
 * Unstructured data

 The data is processed, transformed, and ingested so that users can access the processed data in the Data Warehouse through Business Intelligence tools, SQL clients, and spreadsheets.
 A data warehouse merges information coming from different sources into one comprehensive database.
 By merging all of this information in one place, an organization can analyze its customers more holistically.
 This helps to ensure that it has considered all the information available.
 Data warehousing makes data mining possible.
 Data mining is looking for patterns in the data that may lead to higher sales and profits.